ahpohl/libsunspec/README.md

 export PATH=$PATH:/home/alex/x-tools/aarch64-unknown-linux-gnu/bin
 ```

-You also need libmodbus and libmosquitto for the target architecture added into the sysroot of the toolchain:
+You also need libmodbus for the target architecture added into the sysroot of the toolchain:

 ```
 cd libmodbus